Haiyang-W/DTI-GAT/README.md

-# DTI Prediction by GAT.
+# Drug-Target Interaction Prediction with Graph Attention networks.

 This repository provides the implementation of our paper: "[Drug-Target Interaction Prediction with Graph Attention networks]()," (Submitted to ECCB'20).